martinsw01/curriculum-compendium/docs/algebra_2/algebra–geometry_lexicon/zariski_topology/affine_varieties.md

             $$

         === "b)"
-            This is also somehowe clear.
+            This is also somehow clear.

 ???+ definition "Definition 3.2"